What is contraception?

 - Needs to be fitted or removed by a doctor

 - Fit-and-forget options (like the hormonal IUD and Implanon) prevent pregnancy by releasing a slow dose of progesterone hormone into the uterus.
-Periods become lighter or stop altogether.
+Periods can become lighter or stop altogether.
+However, they may become heavier in the beginning.

 Where can I get contraception?